 - Joint stock company.

-Let us start our discussion with sole proprietorship—the simplest from of business organization, and then move on to analyzing more complex forms of organizations.
+Let us start our discussion with sole proprietorship—the simplest from of Indian business organizations, and then move on to analyzing more complex forms of organizations.

 Do you often go in the evenings to buy registers, pens, chart papers, etc., from a small neighborhood stationary store?
 Well, in all probability in the course of your transactions, you have interacted with a sole proprietor.
-Sole proprietorship is a popular form of Indian business organization and is the most suitable form for small businesses, especially in their initial years of operation.
-Sole proprietorship refers to a form of business organization which is owned, managed and controlled by an individual who is the recipient of all profits and bearer of all risks.
+Sole proprietorship is a popular form of Indian business organizations and is the most suitable form of Indian business organizations for small businesses, especially in their initial years of operation.
+Sole proprietorship refers to a form of Indian business organizations which is owned, managed and controlled by an individual who is the recipient of all profits and bearer of all risks.
 This is evident from the term itself.
 The word “sole” implies “only” and “proprietor” refers to “owner”.
 Hence, a sole proprietor is the one who is the only owner of a business.
 It is the most simple and the common form of Indian business organizations.

-This from of business is particularly common in areas of personalized services such as beauty parlours, hair saloons and small scale activities like running a retail shop in a locality.
+This from of Indian business organizations is particularly common in areas of personalized services such as beauty parlours, hair saloons and small scale activities like running a retail shop in a locality.

 Salient characteristics of the sole proprietorship in the Indian business organizations are as follows: